XIMDEX/xcms/INSTALLATION.md

   	```

 	You should end with a directory (i.e.: ximdex-develop) containing all the Ximdex files and directories.

+2. Change the host name in the docker-compose.yml where is now ximdex:, for your own one.

-2. Open a terminal under the directory ximdex-develop, which has been unzipped, and run the command (launch it into the root of this repository, where the file docker-compose.yml is located):
+3. Open a terminal under the directory ximdex-develop, which has been unzipped, and run the command (launch it into the root of this repository, where the file docker-compose.yml is located):
     ```
 	sudo docker-compose up
     ```